The Options-to-Income Guidebook

 Whether you are covered or naked, selling options can provide you with robust income opportunities.
 While the risk profiles between naked and covered positions are different, each can provide you with specific benefits.

-The upfront costs of selling naked puts may be more attractive than owning a covered position, but you would forego the additional dividend income you might experience when owning a covered call position.
+The upfront costs of selling naked puts may be more attractive than owning a covered position, but you would forgo the additional dividend income you might experience when owning a covered call position.

 Both strategies fit into an income producing portfolio.
 This gives you an opportunity to create a risk profile that performs well in a market that moves up, down, and sideways.